Shriti-18/YelpCamp/README.md

 # YelpCamp
-This website allows users to add their campground images.
+This website allow users to add their campground images.
 The website was made through Colt Steele web development Bootcamp.